AdobeDocs/advertising.en/help/_includes/final-url-suffix.md

 In accounts that use Adobe Advertising conversion tracking, the suffix must include the ad network's click identifier (`msclkid` for [!DNL Microsoft Advertising]; `gclid` for [!DNL Google Ads]).

-Accounts with an Adobe Analytics integration must use the s_kwcid parameter.
-If the account has a server-side s_kwcid implementation, then the parameter is added automatically when a user clicks an ad; otherwise, you must manually add it here.
+Accounts with an Adobe Analytics integration must use the [AMO ID](/help/integrations/analytics/ids.md) parameter.
+If the account has a server-side AMO ID implementation, then the parameter is added automatically when a user clicks an ad; otherwise, you must manually add it here.
 See the [required suffix formats for [!DNL Google Ads]](/help/search-social-commerce/tracking/formats-click-tracking-google.md) and [required suffix formats for [!DNL Microsoft Advertising]](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).

 >[!NOTE]
 >